 How to create new users on linux from the command line

-Below you will find the steps for each of the mentioned topics.
+Below you will find the steps to create new users on linux from the command line.

 How to create a new user in GNU/Linux operating systems